Mashpee – Community Health Center is pleased to announce the addition of Larry Bigelow, Jon Leibowitz and Kim Morrison to its Board of Directors.

 In his role, Liam assists patients with CHC’s virtual care platforms, including the MyChart patient portal, Zoom for telehealth visits and more.
 These tools give patients secure access to their health information, allow them to message their care team, request prescription refills, view test results, check the status of referrals, and connect with providers from the comfort of home.
 By guiding patients through these resources, Liam helps make health care more accessible, especially for patients who may need extra support using online health tools.
 Liam will be completing his Bachelor of Science Degree in computer science at University of Massachusetts Boston this December.
 His technical expertise and commitment to patient support reflect CHC’s dedication to reducing barriers to care and expanding the ways patients can connect with their care team.
 Community Health Center is grateful for a grant from Comcast’s Project UP to support this initiative.

 Bourne – Community Health Center hosted its 25th Annual Golf Tournament at Pocasset Golf Club on Monday, September 8.
-More than 130 golfers participated in the event, raising funds to support Community Health Center’s mission to improve the health of the community through the provision of equitable, patient-centered, high quality, compassionate health care to all, regardless of ability to pay.
+More than 130 golfers participated in the event, raising funds to support Community Health Center’s mission to improve the health of the community through the provision of patient-centered, high quality, compassionate health care to all, regardless of ability to pay.
 The Tournament raised over $105,000 for Community Health Center’s programs and services, the highest amount in the event’s history.

 “We are so grateful for the incredible generosity from our community that has sustained this tournament for a quarter century,” said Karen Gardner, Chief Executive Officer at Community Health Center.
 “In this milestone year, the record-breaking funds raised will support expanded access to virtual health services, giving patients tools to monitor their health at home, access online interpreters, connect for acute health concerns and overcome barriers to care.”